YamannBicer/bulmaca/README.md

 - Choose the number of puzzle pieces (4, 9, 16, 25, 36, 49, 64, 81, or 100)
 - Click-to-swap puzzle pieces
 - Option to hide/show the preview image for added challenge
+- **Two types of shareable links**:
-- Create shareable links to challenge friends with the same puzzle
+  - Standard links (smaller, but recipient needs to upload the same image)
+  - Image-included links (larger, but includes the image data)
 - Automatic image resizing and processing
 - Undo functionality with keyboard shortcut (Ctrl+Z)
 - Shuffle button to randomize pieces